 - Participating in civic and community events and functions

 - Offering encouragement to those who are engaged in supporting the voluntary sector and those most in need

 - Pursuing themes and initiatives which bring communities together and benefit the social fabric of the county.

 - Ensuring the well-being of High Court Judges when in Oxfordshire

 High Sheriff in Nomination

-Oxfordshire does have a Shrieval Remembrancer however, who undertakes many of the Under Sheriff's functions and is currently His Honour Judge Patrick Eccles.
+No Under Sheriff is appointed in Oxfordshire.
+However, a Shrieval Remembrancer is appointed who undertakes many of the Under Sheriff's functions and is currently His Honour Judge Patrick Eccles.